-Individual students may only enter categories 1-11 or 12-15 once, as a member of a team.
+Individual students may only enter categories 1-11 or 12-15 once as a team member.

-It is possible that some categories may become oversubscribed and TeenTech may have to restrict the number of entries for these categories.
-Early category registration is advised.
+It is possible that some categories may become oversubscribed, and TeenTech may have to restrict the number of entries for these categories.

 There will be one winning team in each of the innovation categories.
-Each of these teams will receive an in-kind prize and the winning school will receive a cash prize, In the event of a tie the prize money will be divided.
+Each of these teams will receive an in-kind prize.

 A full list of prize winners will be published on the TeenTech website following the Awards ceremony.